-An invasive species is defined as a species that is non-native (alien) to the ecosystem under consideration and whose introduction causes or is likely to cause economic or environmental harm or harm to human health.
-Invasive species can be plants, animals, and other organisms (e.g., microbes).
+An invasive species is defined as a species that is non-native (alien) to the ecosystem under consideration and whose introduction causes, or is likely to cause, economic or environmental harm or harm to human health.
 Invasive species typically fall into two broad categories-terrestrial and aquatic.

-Although invasive species, in most cases, primarily cause environmental damage and degradation, there are situations in which serious threats to public health, safety, and well-being can occur due to animal disease or plant and animal infestations.
+Although invasive species, primarily cause environmental damage and degradation, there are situations in which serious threats to public health, safety, and well-being can occur due to animal disease or plant and animal infestations.
 For example, certain diseases could wipe out large segments of an animal population, creating a potentially serious agricultural disaster and a potential public health emergency.

-Different patterns of wildlife have already been concerned due to the lengthening average growing season in Michigan.
+Different patterns of wildlife have already been affected due to the lengthening average growing season in Michigan.
 Species previously found only in warmer areas to the south have started to appear in Michigan.
 Although the definition of invasive species specifically refers to human species introduction, to distinguish these patterns from naturally occurring ones, species transported by human action-including boats (see the figure)- are more likely to survive (and thus to become invasive) as climatic changes occur.

-The State maintains a current, growing list of potential species and the habitats in which they are found.
-Continue to monitor resources like Jackson County Parks, MSU (Michigan State University) Extension, and the DNR (Michigan Department of Natural Resources) to find current information on invasive species lists, management, risks, and precautions.
+The State maintains a current and growing list of potential species and the habitats in which they are found.
+Continue to monitor resources like Jackson County Parks, MSU (Michigan State University) Extension, and the MDNR (Michigan Department of Natural Resources) to find current information on invasive species lists, management, risks, and precautions.